Vincent-Elec/RV64I-Execution-Unit-implementation-using-VHDL/README.md

 * **Timing** – Post-synthesis analysis on an Intel Cyclone IV device reported a worst-case combinational delay of **21.02 ns**, comfortably inside the 23 ns specification.
 * **Area** – Resource utilisation remained modest at **≈1 500 logic elements** and **15 add-carry chains**, leaving ample head-room for surrounding pipeline logic.
-* **Functional Coverage** – More than **1 000 randomized operand/opcode pairs** plus directed edge-case vectors (all-zeros, all-ones, overflow crossings, maximum shift counts) executed in ModelSim without a single assertion failure.
+* **Functional Coverage** – More than **1 000 randomised operand/opcode pairs** plus directed edge-case vectors (all-zeros, all-ones, overflow crossings, maximum shift counts) executed in ModelSim without a single assertion failure.
 * **Timing Validation** – An SDF-annotated timing testbench confirmed the critical path—64-bit left shift by 63—maintains positive slack under worst-case PVT conditions.

-Waveform captures show crisp, single-cycle responses across arithmetic, logic, and shift operations, with status flags (`Zero`, `Carry-out`, `Overflow`, `Less-Than-Signed`, `Less-Than-Unsigned`) matching the reference model on every cycle.
-Together, these results verify that the VHDL design is both **functionally correct** and **timing-clean**, ready for drop-in use as the integer core of a RISC-V processor or as an independent FPGA IP block.
+Waveform captures show crisp, single-cycle responses across arithmetic, logic, and shift operations, with status flags (`Zero`, `Carry-out`, `Overflow`, `ALTB`, `ALTBU`) matching the reference model on every cycle. **Screenshots of the RTL viewers for the ALU, SLU, and LU blocks, along with ModelSim waveforms for both testbenches, are included in the repository.**